michael-kanda/dashboard/README.md

 - **Top 100 search queries with landing page mapping:** See instantly which page ranks for which keyword.
 - **Traffic segmentation:** By channel (Organic, Direct, Referral, Social), country, and device (Desktop, Mobile, Tablet).
 - **AI traffic analysis:** ChatGPT, Claude, Perplexity, and Google Gemini are detected automatically — including sessions, users, follow-up paths, and engagement rate.
+- **Prompt Tracking (GSC proxy):** Conversational search queries with ≥10 words are isolated automatically and classified into Brand vs. Non-Brand.
+- **AI cluster analysis of prompts:** With one click, Gemini groups your prompt queries into thematic clusters, detects dominant intents (informational, transactional, comparative …) and surfaces concrete content gaps.
 - **Intent categorization & user journey:** See which pages AI-referred visitors go to next.
 - **Weather & holiday overlay:** Understand traffic drops and spikes in context.
 - **DataMax AI assistant:** Explains trends in plain language and recommends next steps.